Karl Liebknecht: November revolution 1918

-Assassination
+Death

 The "intelligence services of numerous 'associations representing the interests of the state'" actively sought the leading figures of the KPD.
 In December 1918 numerous red, large-format posters directed against the Spartacus League were posted in Berlin, culminating in the demand "Beat their leaders to death!
 Kill Liebknecht!"
 Hundreds of thousands of handbills with the same content were also distributed.
 Eduard Stadtler's Anti-Bolshevik League was among those involved.
 In the SPD's newspaper Vorwärts (Forward), Liebknecht was repeatedly portrayed as "mentally ill".
 The entire Council of People's Deputies signed a leaflet on 8 January announcing that "the hour of reckoning is approaching".
 The following day the leaflet's text appeared as official news in the Deutscher Reichsanzeiger, the German Reich's newspaper of record.
 Rumors circulated among civilians and military personnel – spread by, among others, Philipp Scheidemann's son-in-law Fritz Henck – that bounties had been placed on the Spartacist leaders.
 On 14 January an article appeared in a newsletter of two Social Democratic regiments, stating that "the next few days" would show that "as for the heads of the movement … the gloves are now coming off".

 Since their lives were now in danger, Liebknecht and Luxemburg went into hiding, initially in the Berlin suburb of Neukölln, but after two days they moved to new quarters in Berlin's Wilmersdorf neighborhood.
 The owner of the apartment, the merchant Siegfried Marcusson, was a member of the USPD and belonged to the Wilmersdorf Workers' and Soldiers' Council; his wife was a friend of Rosa Luxemburg.
 In the early evening of 15 January, five members of the Wilmersdorf Bürgerwehr – a middle class civilian militia – entered the apartment and arrested Liebknecht and Luxemburg.
 It is not known who tipped off the Bürgerwehr or gave it the order, but it is certain that it was a targeted raid, not a random search.
 Each person involved in the arrest received a reward of 1,700 marks from the chairman of the Wilmersdorf civic council.
 Around 9 p.m.
 Wilhelm Pieck, who was to become president of the German Democratic Republic (East Germany) from 1949 to 1960, entered the apartment unsuspectingly and was also arrested.